jamesog/scan/README.md

 ![New data](/new_data.png)
 ![Updated data](/updated_data.png)

-## Installation
+## Building and Installation

-Install SQLite3.
+As of v0.8.1 Scan uses Go modules and requires Go 1.11 or newer to build.

+Precompiled binaries for Linux on x86-64 are available on the GitHub releases page.

+Both build and runtime require the SQLite libraries installed.

 For a Debian system:

 ```
 sudo apt-get install sqlite3